-Summertime means your face and neck skin are subject to more exposure to the sun’s harmful rays, and due a lot of extra care!
-Following is my current facial skin care regime for summer—both day and night treatments – to protect skin from sun damage and maintain moisture.
+Summertime means your face and neck skin are subject to more exposure to the sun’s harmful rays, and need a few more products added to your morning regime!
+Following is my current facial skin care regime for summer—both day and night rituals—to protect skin from sun damage and maintain moisture.

-And, this includes treatment for some almost year-old sun damage on my forehead that I got last year while golfing, when the water-based sunscreen I was wearing had melted off.
-I should have used a spray-on sport sunscreen when playing golf (which I do now) or a more heavy-duty selection!
+And, this includes my continued treatment for some almost year-old sun damage on my forehead that I got last year while golfing, when the water-based sunscreen I was wearing had melted off.
+I should have used a spray-on sport sunscreen when playing golf (which I do now) or a more heavy-duty, long wearing selection!
 You live, you learn!
 Bio Oil has been one product that is a lifesaver for me in healing these even now faint scars and reducing dark spots.

 However, I first wanted to mention some of the other most important and basic ways you can help take care of your skin during the summer months:

-drink lots of water on the hot days and keep your caffeine to a minimum, especially on days when your are outdoors or at the beach especially!!!
+Drink lots of water on the hot days and keep your caffeine to a minimum, especially on days when your are outdoors or at the beach!!!

-try not to stay out in the sun too long (particularly during the times of the day when the sun’s rays are harshest 10:00 a.m.- 2:00 p.m.)
+2. Try not to stay out in the sun too long (particularly during the times of the day when the sun’s rays are harshest which is 100:00 a.m. to 2:00 p.m.

-- ensure you are sleeping well and long enough at night (as the days get longer, you may be tempted to stay up later than usual – if you can fit them in, naps may be a nice addition to a lazy summer day.
+- Ensure you are sleeping well and long enough at night (as the days get longer, you may be tempted to stay up later than usual.
+If you can fit them in, naps may be a nice addition to a lazy summer day.

-- eat a balance diet to make sure your skin is getting essential nutrients and oils to look its best
+- Eat a balanced diet to make sure your skin is getting essential nutrients and oils to look its best

-Its much better to take facial skincare seriously and get an early start with it, particularly while it is still mainly preventative, but even if you are late to the skin care game (or have suffered a recent sunburn) your skin will definitely benefit from sunscreen and moisturizer now.
+Its much better to take facial skincare seriously and get an early start with it, particularly while it is still mainly preventative.
+But, even if you are late to the skincare game (or have scars from too much sun) your skin will definitely benefit from sunscreen and moisturizer now.
 On days when your get too much sun, if you have the opportunity to use fresh aloe, your skin will drink that natural moisture right in.

-Ultraviolet light exposure is the greatest main cause of skin aging.
+Ultraviolet light exposure is the main cause of skin aging.
 Even when its cloudy or rainy out, or when you are in a space enclosed with windows, UV rays come through with sunlight.
-Sunscreen is always a good idea when you are spending time outside or in the car.
+Sunscreen is always a good idea when you are spending time outdoors, or in the car.
 Even filtered sunlight can cause skin damage.
 I believe it is best to wear sunscreen every single day by adding it to your makeup or getting ready routine.
 After all, you never know when plans will change and you may end up going for a walk along the waterfront, or having lunch at an outdoor cafe.

-This summer I’ve been using Yes To Grapefruit – Correct & Repair as the first product I apply in the morning to a clean, freshly rinsed face.
-Its plastic dispenser has a top pump and the product is milky white but absorbs quickly.
-I use it on the sensitive or at risk areas of my face—mainly under my eyes and on the top of my forehead to about half way down from my hair line to the middle of my forehead.
+This summer, after applying a serum, I’ve been using Yes To Grapefruit’s Correct & Repair as the first product I apply in the morning to a clean, freshly rinsed face.
+Its plastic bottle has a pump dispenser built into its top, and the product is milky white.
+It absorbs into skin quickly, and I apply it to the sensitive or at-risk areas of my face—mainly under my eyes and my forehead from my hair line down.
 It contains a broad spectrum (UVA and UVB protection) SPF 15, is paraben-free, 97% natural and helps correct and repair the appearance of dark spots.
 Some of the natural ingredients contained are sunflower seed oil, almond oil, coco-glucoside, and passiflora incarnata flower extract.
 Its active sunscreen ingredients are: Zinc Oxide and Titanium Oxide.
-However, it is not water resistant and recommends applying 15 minutes prior to sun exposure and reapplication every two hours.
+However, it is not water resistant and recommends an application 15 minutes prior to sun exposure and reapplication every two hours.
 I mainly use this product for reduction of dark spots.

-On cloudy days when I am not outside for any period of time I may instead opt for Simple -Protecting Light Moisturizer, that is not water resistant, but is SPF 15.
+On cloudy days when I might be home for the day, I may instead opt to use Simple’s Protecting Light Moisturizer, that is not water resistant, but is SPF 15.
 It is also oil-free, good for sensitive skin, has pro-vitamins B5 and E, and cares for skin with Glycerin, Allantoin and Bisabolol.
-Its active sunscreens are Avabenzone, Enulizole and Octisalate.
-I got my husband using this moisturizer over the winter too, because it is so light, has virtually no odor, and absorbs quickly while moisturizing skin.
+Its active sunscreen ingredients are Avabenzone, Enulizole and Octisalate.
+I got my husband to use this moisturizer over the winter too, because it is so light, has virtually no odor, and absorbs quickly while moisturizing skin.
 This will definitely not be enough other than in the winter months.

 After washing my face with a mild face soap, then using a little makeup remover on stubborn eye makeup, I have several favorite products that I use to pamper my skin before bed.
 I finally decided to take more extreme measures in healing the fairly badly sunburned area I sustained on my forehead last year.
 After reading an advertisement from Pharmaca, I decided to try Acure’s Radical Resurfacing.
 Followed by a moisturizer like Giovanii’s D:tox System Replenishing Facial Moisturizer.

-The moisturizers I use over the resurfacing treatment vary.
-For the most part, I use the two pictured above: Nourish Organic – Ultra-hydrating Face Cream and MyChelle Dermaceuticals – Deep Repair Cream.
+Other moisturizers I like to use are: Nourish Organic’s Ultra-hydrating Face Cream and MyChelle Dermaceuticals’s Deep Repair Cream.
 Both of these are fantastic, certified organic, and contain a ton of nourishing ingredients.

-I’ve also had good results with Origins – Starting Over, Age Erasing Moisturizer with Mimosa and Andalou Naturals – Resveratrol Q10 Night Repair Cream.
+I’ve also had good results with Origins’s Starting Over, Age Erasing Moisturizer with Mimosa and Andalou Naturals’s Resveratrol Q10 Night Repair Cream.

-Of course, in addition to these rituals, a toner and face serum can also be added, depending on your preference.
+Of course, in addition to these rituals, first applying a toner and face serum can only boost results.

-Let me know if you have found other great skin care brands that have given you good results!
+Let me know if you have found other great skin care brands that given you glow-y skin!